xMartin/php-introduction/08_type_juggling.md

 var_dump( (float)$b );  //prints 'float(0)'
 ```

 Prefixing a value with a type in parentheses forces the value to be cast into that type, whether it makes sense or not.
-The advantage in doing so is that it's now obvious what your code does and the resulting behaviour becomes easier to understand and more predictable.
+The advantage in doing so is that it's now obvious what your code does and the resulting behavior becomes easier to understand and more predictable.
 This will make it easier to spot and fix problems.
 Let's change our example from before accordingly:

 ```php
 <?php